Clicky

 3. Create a DIY Fire Pit

-A group of friends enjoys a relaxed evening around a glowing fire pit in a transformed backyard, highlighting budget-friendly garden ideas that create a warm, inviting atmosphere.
+A group of friends enjoys a relaxed evening around a glowing backyard fire pit, creating a warm and inviting atmosphere.

 Step-by-Step: